microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/servicehealth-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

+Read the properties and relationships of a [serviceHealth](../resources/servicehealth.md) object.

-Read service health overview of a specified service for tenant.
-The operation returns a [serviceHealth](../resources/servicehealth.md) object.
+This operation is to get health overviews of a specified service for tenant.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).